YS181818/kidney-segmentation-code/README.md

-# Automatic kidney segmentation in ultrasound images using subsequent boundary distance regression and pixelwise classification networks-TensorFlow
+Automatic kidney segmentation in ultrasound images using subsequent boundary distance regression and pixelwise classification networks-TensorFlow
 This is an implementation of the proposed model in TensorFlow for kidney ultrasound image segmentation.

-Model Description:
+Model Description：
 We first use deep neural networks pre-trained for classification of natural images to extract high-level image features from US images.
 These features are used as input to learn kidney boundary distance maps using a boundary distance regression network and the predicted boundary distance maps are classified as kidney pixels or non-kidney  pixels using a pixelwise classification network in an end-to-end learning fashion.
 We also adopted a data augmentation method based on kidney shape registration to generate enriched training data from a small number of US images with manually segmented kidney labels.